Independence Park Greenwood | Modern, Accessible South-Side Playground

 Written by Angie Teed

-The most well-known park in the Center Grove area, closed since March 2020 for renovations, has reopened!
-Independence Park, located at 2100 Morgantown Road in Greenwood, was due for a makeover.
-First built in 2000, it is known as Indiana’s first all-accessible playground for people with all abilities, and it does not disappoint with its awesome new look.
+The most well-known park in the Center Grove area got a fantastic makeover back in 2020 and remains a beautiful, inclusive park for residents and visitors to enjoy.
+Independence Park Greenwood, located at 2100 Morgantown Road, is a local favorite for a reason.
+First built in 2000, it is known as Indiana’s first all-accessible playground for people with all abilities.

-There’s something new for all ages at the newly-renovated park.
+There’s something for all ages at Independence Park.
 The first thing you’ll notice, in the middle of the park, is the Unity climber.
 It features hanging hoops and netting connected together.
 My daughter took it as a challenge to get from one end to the other without touching the ground, and it soon became her favorite part of the park.

 Kids will also find the Accessible Whirl, like an updated playground merry-go-round.
-It is a spinning carousel flush to the ground to accommodate two wheelchairs plus more kids and a seat for some, too.
+It is a spinning carousel flush to the ground to accommodate two wheelchairs plus more kids either standing or seated.
 The Unity Dome in the same area is fun for kids to climb on, around, and inside.
 There is a climbing net “chimney” in the middle for kids to climb up and down, too.

 The playground has ramps and webbing, slides, and climbing galore.
 There are also stepping stones and learning panels scattered throughout.